-Tomatoes are one of nature’s most popular and healthy foods.
-So it’s no surprise that dog owners wonder about the safety and appropriateness of occasionally feeding their furry friends this red berry-like fruit.
+Tomatoes are one of nature’s most healthy foods.
+It’s no surprise that owners wonder about the safety of feeding their dogs this red berry-like fruit.

-Most dogs enjoy biting into a juicy tomato and you’ll be happy to know that Fido can benefit from the many nutritious aspects.
-That said, you also have to consider that nightshade fruits can sometimes be poisonous to pets.
+Most dogs enjoy biting into a juicy tomato.
+They can also benefit from the nutritious aspects.
+That said, nightshades are sometimes poisonous for pets.

-These facts seem to be quite contradictory, creating canine consumption confusion concerning tomatoes.
-We will be weighing all the pros and cons, so you will have a clear understanding about this juicy topic for your dog’s sake.
+Such contradictions create canine consumption confusion concerning tomatoes.
+You have to weigh all the pros and cons.
+Read more about this juicy topic for your dog’s sake.

 Can I Give My Dog a Tomato?
 Answer: Yes, ripened only

-There is nothing harmful about occasionally feeding them in ripe form.
+There’s nothing harmful about occasionally feeding them ripe.
 Just do so in moderation.

-Some ripe tomato consumption could actually help your dog live a happier and healthier life.
-This assumes they do not have any issues afterwards.
-Dogs that experience either an allergic reaction or, more commonly, digestive problems such as diarrhea after eating tomatoes should probably steer clear going forward.
+Some ripe tomato consumption may actually help your dog live a happier and healthier life.
+That assumes this food agrees with them.
+Dogs that experience allergic reactions or digestive problems, such as diarrhea, from eating tomatoes should steer clear.

 Health Benefits of Tomatoes

-Tomatoes are also a great source of vitamins, especially vitamin C, and a variety of important antioxidants.
-These elements may be lacking in the dog food you are providing on a regular basis.
-This is not to say you should be feeding your dog tomatoes all the time, but occasionally doing so may make sense.
+Being a great source of vitamins, especially vitamin C, and having a variety of antioxidants makes tomatoes great.
+These elements may be lacking in the dog food you’re providing.

-As with all human foods, learn as much as possible before feeding them to a beloved dog.
-Some foods are truly harmful, even fatal, and the only way to protect your pet is by doing research and taking preventative measures as a result of that knowledge.
+As with all human foods, learn as much as possible.
+Some foods are truly harmful, even fatal.
+Protect your dog by doing research and taking preventative measures.

 Conclusion on Tomatoes

-Tomatoes are safe for a pet dog to consume in moderation, but only after they’ve been ripened.
-Know that the plant which includes vines, leaves and even stems are always off limits.
-This fact is the source of doubts among those questioning this healthy food for dogs.
-Always question other ingredients, that go with tomatoes, before feeding them to a dog.
-For example, Fido probably shouldn’t be eating any of your pizza because it can complicate matters.
+Ripened tomatoes are safe for dogs in moderation.
+The plant including vines, leaves and even stems are off limits.
+The Tomatine and Solanine aspects have toxicity.
+Question other ingredients, that go with tomatoes, before feeding them to a pet dog.
+For example, Fido probably shouldn’t be eating pizza.